Applications of the Defect of a Finitely Presented Functor: The Defect of a Finitely Presented Functor

-At this point we will explicitly construct the functor $w\:\fp(\C,\ab)\to \C$.
-Given $F\in \fp(\C,\ab)$ we take presentaion The value of $w$ at $F$ is defined by the exact sequence This assigment gives rise to a contravariant additive functor $w\:\fp(\C,\ab)\to \C$.
-Auslander established the following properties concerning the functor $w$: \begin{enumerate} \item For any coherent functor $F$, $w(F)$ is independent of the chosen projective presentation. \item For any coherent functor $F$, $w(F)=0$ if and only if there exists an exact sequence $0\to X\to Y\to Z\to 0$ such that $0\to(Z,\blank)\to (Y,\blank)\to (X,\blank)\to F\to 0$ is exact. \item The functor $w$ is exact.\end{enumerate}
+At this point we will explicitly recall the construction of the \dbf{defect} functor $w\:\fp(\A,\ab)\to \A$, originally introduced by Auslander in \cite{coh}.
+Let $F\in \fp(\A,\ab)$ and let be any presentation.
+The value of $w$ at $F$ is defined by the exact sequence This assignment extends to a contravariant additive functor Auslander established the following properties concerning the functor $w$: \begin{enumerate} \item For any finitely presented functor $F$, $w(F)$ is independent of the chosen projective presentation. \item $w(X,\blank)\cong X$. \item For any finitely presented functor $F$, $w(F)=0$ if and only if there exists an exact sequence $0\to X\to Y\to Z\to 0$ such that $0\to(Z,\blank)\to (Y,\blank)\to (X,\blank)\to F\to 0$ is exact. \item The functor $w$ is exact.\end{enumerate}